-Due to the Covid-19 pandemic in the country and around the world, the National Olympiad Programme in Maths for the year 2021 has also been affected to an extent where the exam authorities have introduced several changes for the upcoming exams.
-In view of the prevailing situation, the examination has undergone a major change in its exam pattern and the number of stages has also been reduced as compared to previous years.
+Owing to the Covid-19 pandemic in the country and around the world, the National Olympiad Programme in Maths for the year 2021 has also been affected to an extent, where the exam authorities have introduced several changes to the upcoming exams.
+In view of the prevailing situation, the examination has undergone a major change in its exam pattern, and the number of stages has also been reduced as compared to previous years.

-Indian Olympiad Qualifier in Mathematics (IOQM) will be a three-hour examination and will be jointly organised by the Mathematics Teachers Association of India (MTAI), Indian Association of Physics Teachers (IAPT) and Homi Bhabha Centre for Science Education (Tata Institute of Fundamental Research) – HBCSE (TIFR).
-All the details related to the exam are presented below.
+The Indian Olympiad Qualifier in Mathematics (IOQM) will be a three-hour examination and will be jointly organised by the Mathematics Teachers Association of India (MTAI), the Indian Association of Physics Teachers (IAPT), the Homi Bhabha Centre for Science Education (HBCSE) and the Tata Institute of Fundamental Research (TIFR).
+All the details related to the exam are provided below.

 Different Stages of Mathematical Olympiad

-A usual six-stage procedure for the selection of the teams to represent India at the International Mathematical Olympiad that has been followed in previous years, the selection procedure for the 2020-2021 cycle has been changed to just a five-stage process as a one-time exception only.
+A standard six-stage procedure for the selection of the teams to represent India at the International Mathematical Olympiad has been followed in previous years.
+The selection procedure for the 2021-2022 cycle has been changed to just a five-stage process, as a one-time exception only.

 Stage 1 – Indian Olympiad Qualifier in Mathematics (IOQM)

-The IOQM will be a three-hour examination with 30 questions & each question having an integer answer in the range 00-99.
+The IOQM will be a three-hour examination with 30 questions, and each question having an integer answer in the range 00-99.
 The syllabus and standard of this examination will be the same as that of PRMO of previous years.
-Students who do well in IOQM qualify for next stage i.e. INMO (Indian National Mathematical Olympiad).
+Students who do well in IOQM qualify for the next stage, i.e., INMO (Indian National Mathematical Olympiad).

 Stage 2 – Indian National Mathematical Olympiad (INMO)